dkielty2/ChatGPT_Detect/README.md

 $ source source_this.sh
 ```
 **Please note:** The first time this is run, multiple datasets from the natural language toolkit (nltk) and pytorch may be installed.
 This means startup time is significantly longer for the first run.

+### Application Link
+Unfortunately, due to computation and time constraints, we were unable to set up a server to host this application for all viewers to access.
+Should the time come when we have better access to a server that isn't an iMac from 2009, we will do our best to host it there.

 ## Repository Layout
 - application : code required to run the final application